pedestrian-dynamics-HM/vadere/Documentation/using-git/git-setup.md

 If not already done,

-1. clone the public repository (see above).
+1. fork and clone the public repository (see above).
 2. add the private repository as a remote: `git remote add private <url-of-private-repo>`

 Now proceed with: